 Frame Rate

 Although Vimeo will support a variety of frame rates up to 60 frames per second, it is recommended to export your video in either 23.987, 24p, 25p or 29.97, 30p frames per second which are the standard frame rates.
-Anything above 60 reduced by default.
+Anything above 60 is reduced by default.

 Vimeo recommends exporting the video in the same number of frames that you edited in.
-Though you have the flexibility to shoot at whatever you want don’t go shooting at a funky frame rate if you want it to look good on Vimeo.
+Though you have the flexibility to shoot at whatever you want, don’t go shooting at a funky frame rate if you want it to look good on Vimeo.

-Vimeo gives you have the option of uploading interlaced (i) content, as well as progressive (p) but since most professional cameras shoot progressive, it is recommended to shoot and upload in progressive as you will be uploading more ‘visual’ information this way.
+Vimeo gives you the option of uploading interlaced (i) content, as well as progressive (p) but since most professional cameras shoot progressive, it is recommended to shoot and upload in progressive as you will be uploading more ‘visual’ information this way.

-It’s also worth noting that, it is always important to choose “constant frame rate” over “variable frame rate” when exporting to ensure that your video plays back at a steady frame rate.
+It’s also worth noting that it is always important to choose “constant frame rate” over “variable frame rate” when exporting to ensure that your video plays back at a steady frame rate.

 Codec & Wrapper